What role do states play in deciding teacher pay rates?

 TN: Districts must differentiate teacher compensation based on at least one of the following criterion: additional roles or responsibilities, hard-to-staff schools or subject areas, and performance based on teacher evaluations.

 GA: Teachers do not get credit on the salary schedule for unsatisfactory or ineffective overall ratings, or for the second year in which two consecutive needs development ratings are earned.
 Although not technically performance pay, this policy effectively ties evaluation scores to compensation.
+However, since the pandemic, teachers have not received summative ratings.

 IN: The state no longer requires objective measures of student growth in its teacher evaluation system.